mlswg/mls-protocol/draft-ietf-mls-protocol.md

   group's ratchet tree and the credentials for the members of the group, as described in {{tree-hashes-and-signatures}}.
-* The `confirmed_transcript_hash` field contains a running hash over the Commit messages that led to this state.
+* The `confirmed_transcript_hash` field contains a running hash over the messages that led to this state.

 When a new member is added to the group, an existing member of the group provides the new member with a Welcome message.
 The Welcome